danielsaidi/website_danielsaidi/collections/_posts/2013/2013-08-02-android-fullscreen-activity.md

 }
 ```

-This is completely different from any iOS code that I've previously written.
+This is different from any iOS code I've previously written.
 I used to write and teach Java at the university, but I'm really torn on it.
-However, I have to say that it's way nicer than Objective-C.
+However, it's still way nicer than Objective-C.